Friday, May 30, 2014

 Having pondered the strategic value of controlling the Dardanelles, we continued on our journey to the site of Troy (in Asia).
 High on a dusty hill, this seeming pile of rocks and bits of marble tells a story that stretches some (five) thousands of years to the Bronze Ages.

-People complained that there was nothing to
+People (tourists?) had complained that there was nothing

-see, hence this imaginative reproduction
+much to see at Troy, hence this imaginative reproduction

 Troy itself has had at least 9 iterations and to make sense of it all you need a guide who borders on being a Troy tragic.
 Luckily for us, we did!
 Burak led us on a merry dance through the various ages, all the while making jabs at Australians.
 He is, you understand, in the process of mastering the art of Aussie slang; dare I say it but Turks & Aussies share the same wit.
 This did not hinder the story of Troy; the myth & legend fused with truths unearthed over the years.